Home > Jim Clark's Bio

 "Jim Clark is one fantastic teacher.
 He truly cares about his nature photography and it comes through in all he does.
 Jim was always willing to assist and give encouragement in addition to having a great sense of humor.
 Would do this trip again! "

 Since 2010, Jim has been the nature photography instructor at the Chincoteague Bay Field Station at Wallops Island, Virginia.
 Jim has been an instructor for eight different workshop companies, including the Great American Photography Weekend.

 From 2013 - 2018 Jim wrote a monthly column, "Nature's View," for the North American Nature Photography Association's e-newsletter.

 From 2005 - 2016, Jim was contributing editor for Outdoor Photographer Magazine.
 To date, Jim has had more than 35 articles published in Outdoor Photographer.
-His articles and photography have also appeared in more than 30 other magazines such as Nature’s Best, Defenders, Habitat Herald, Virginia Wildlife Magazine, Wonderful West Virginia, Country, Nature Photographer, Outdoor & Nature Photography, Loudoun Magazine, National Wildlife, Texas Nature Conservancy, Wildlife Refuge, Wonderful West Virginia, Birders World, Country, Inspried, Photo Media, and Wild Bird.
+His articles and photography have also appeared in more than 30 other magazines such as Nature’s Best, Defenders, Habitat Herald, Virginia Wildlife Magazine, Wonderful West Virginia, Country, Nature Photographer, Outdoor & Nature Photography, Loudoun Magazine, National Wildlife, Texas Nature Conservancy, Wildlife Refuge, Wonderful West Virginia, Birders World, Country, Inspired, Photo Media, and Wild Bird.
 Jim has also written articles and published images for many e-magazines and newsletters.